With the outbreak of a global pandemic, predictions about future shifts to telecommuting became true seemingly overnight, forcing us all to adapt.

-Measuring and tracking goals in a central location can improve execution by 2X over time.
+By measuring and tracking goals in a central location, companies can improve execution by 2X over time.
 Transparent goal tracking works because team members perform better when they understand how their contributions move the broader organization forward.
 While micromanaging tasks fosters resentment and moves focus to appeasing managers, effectively managed goals boost team performance by emphasizing the collective impact of individual actions.

 Communication may be the most critical skill for leaders of remote teams.
-The ad-hoc communication of information in the office must be replaced with consistent opportunities for information transfer and honest expectation setting by leadership.
+Leadership must replace the ad-hoc communication of information in the office with honest expectation-setting and consistent opportunities for information transfer.
 As situations evolve while moving into a post-COVID world, leaders must prioritize communicating accurate, up-to date information across their organization to maintain engagement and productivity.

-At Align we continue to huddle daily as a collective team and even temporarily held twice daily check-ins to ensure team wellness and project completion as we moved to remote work during a time of rapid change.
-The frequency of communication depends on how quickly information is changing and can be tailored to conditions.
+At Align, we continue to huddle daily as a collective team.
+Furthermore, we even temporarily held twice daily check-ins to ensure team wellness and project completion as we moved to remote work during a time of rapid change.
+The frequency of communication depends on how quickly information is changing and can be tailored to the needs of your company.
 Yet consistent check-ins remain critical for team member productivity and well-being remains critical while adjusting to the emerging “new normal”.

 4. Share Short, Medium, and Long Term Plans

-As your business adapts to changing market conditions, sharing the most realistic plans for the future as they emerge is critical for morale and engagement.
-At Align most of the companies we work with have deemphasized annual plans to focus on what needs to be done in the next 30, 60, and 90 days to keep the business moving forward during the COVID disruption.
+As your business adapts to changing market conditions, morale and engagement depend on sharing the most realistic plans for the future as they emerge.
+At Align, most of the companies we work with have deemphasized annual plans during the COVID disruption to focus on what needs to be done in the next 30, 60, and 90 days to keep the business moving forward.
 In the most rapidly changing industries, even just setting monthly goals for new initiatives helps structure and prioritize the work team members are doing while remote.

 Keeping plans transparent builds trust within the team and provides the flexibility to update plans in response to emerging trends without losing organizational alignment.
 During this time of fear and uncertainty, transparent communication of plans by leadership establishes trust and reduces stress on team members.